Staon/otest2/docs/_examples/fixture-objects.md

 user data parameters ([see the example]({{ "/examples/userdata" | relative_url }})).

 The framework is able to access the fixture object through a reference, pointer or a smart pointer.
-The start-up method of the testing object is invoked before fixture objects, hence the fixture object can be created here:
+The start-up method of the parent testing object is invoked before start-up method of fixture objects, hence the fixture object can be created here:

 ```c++
 TEST_SUITE(FixtureObjectsSuite) {